-SDC reviews are intended to support students' academic progression, and are required in cases where a student is failing to maintain academic standards in the classroom or field, is accused of engaging in professionally inappropriate behavior, or is accused of violating academic integrity.
+SDC reviews are intended to support students' academic progression, and are required in cases where a student is failing to maintain academic standards in the classroom or field, is accused of engaging in professionally inappropriate behavior, or is accused of plagiarism or other violation of academic integrity.
 A SDC review can be recommended by an advisor or other faculty member, Director of the School of Social Work, or the faculty as a whole as an outcome of the Comprehensive Student Review.
 In the event of an alleged breach of ethical conduct, any aggrieved or responsible party may request that an SDC Review be conducted.
 Through the review process, the Student Development Committee is responsible for examining the concerns cited, evaluating their merits, determining student status, and recommending a course of action.

-1. Responsibilities of the Committee Chair:
+Responsibilities of the Committee Chair:

 The SDC Chair is responsible for notifying all involved parties including the student when a formal SDC Review is required and the rationale for it.
-When the rationale includes clinical or fieldwork concerns, every effort will be made to include the relevant parties from the clinical or fieldwork site in the meeting either in person, conference call or videoconference.
+Academic Advisors or Field Advisors will contact the student directly about the concerns and schedule the educational review.
+Upon final notice, the Academic Advisor or Field Advisor will send an attached formal letter from the SDC chair(s) notifying the student of the scheduled review.
+When the rationale includes clinical or fieldwork concerns, every effort will be made to include the relevant parties from the clinical or fieldwork site in the meeting.

-2. Responsibilities of the Committee:
+Responsibilities of the Committee:

-The SDC is responsible for gathering all pertinent information relevant to the stated concerns from all relevant parties, including the identified student, faculty, advisors, preceptors or field instructors.
-The process is outlined in the standard SDC Review Form.
+The SDC, with the support of the Academic Advisor or Field Advisor, is responsible for gathering all pertinent information relevant to the stated concerns from all relevant parties, including the identified student, faculty, advisors, preceptors or field instructors.
+The process is outlined in the SDC Preeducational review form.